ruwaa-mohamed/TCGA-BRCA/README.md

 ### Data Selection

 The Samples' sheet and clinical data sheet were augmented for samples selection.
-Code is in [scripts/sample.sheet_clinical_prep R file](./scripts/sample.sheet_clinical_prep.R).
+Code is in [SampleSheet-ClinicalData Prep.
+R file](./scripts/sample.sheet_clinical_prep.R).

 ### RNA-seq Analysis Pipeline